matancotton/draw-client/README.md

-# Draw and Guess Game
+# Draw & Guess Game

-Hello and welcome to Draw and Guess Game
+Hello and welcome to Draw & Guess Game

 ## How to play